dwyl/dev-setup/readme.md

 ## Web Browsers

-The reason the word "browsers" is _plural_ is simple: having _multiple_ browsers lets you use each one for a specific purpose. e.g:
+The reason the word "browsers" is _plural_ is simple: having _multiple_ web browsers allows you to segment your use of each one for a specific purpose. e.g:

 1. Safari - the default browser on Mac.